lvvanegas10/web_midterm1/README.md

 # Midterm exam 2018-02

 This is the midterm exam for Web development Fall 2018.
-The objective of this project is to
+The objective of this project is to show data of

 ## Technologies
 * MongoDB